 Comparative trials have been conducted between ARBs for the management of hypertension.
-According to prescribing information, all of the ARBs lower blood pressure to a similar degree.
-Limited data suggest that valsartan (Diovan) and irbesartan (Avapro) at higher dosages offer greater decreases in blood pressure than losartan (Cozaar).
-Candesartan (Atacand) has been shown to decrease blood pressure to a greater extent than losartan.
+According to prescribing information, all ARBs lower blood pressure to a similar degree.
+Limited data suggest that candesartan (Atacand), valsartan (Diovan), and irbesartan (Avapro) at higher dosages offer greater decreases in blood pressure than losartan (Cozaar).
 ARBs are generally well tolerated.

-ARBs have extensive data showing their renal protective benefits in hypertensive diabetic patients with microalbuminuria.
+ARBs have extensive data showing renal protective benefits in hypertensive diabetic patients with microalbuminuria.
 The benefits are over and above that of blood pressure reduction alone and extend to normotensive diabetic patients as well.
-Maximizing the ARB dose before adding additional therapies or another renal-protecting agent may be superior to adding another class of antihypertensive even if similar blood pressures can be achieved.
 Delay in progression of diabetic nephropathy by ARBs is likely a class effect although more data are needed.
-Losartan (Cozaar) and irbesartan (Avapro) both reduce risk of progression of diabetic nephropathy; however, head-to-head trials have not been performed.
+Losartan (Cozaar) and irbesartan (Avapro) are both FDA-approved for the treatment of diabetic nephropathy with an elevated serum creatinine and proteinuria in patients with type 2 diabetes and a history of hypertension.

+ACE inhibitors remain the treatment of choice for heart failure.
 Valsartan (Diovan) has been approved for use in heart failure and for use in the post-MI patient with left ventricular dysfunction, heart failure, or both.
-Candesartan (Atacand) is approved for heart failure patients to reduce risk of cardiovascular death and to reduce hospitalizations related to heart failure.
-ACE inhibitors remain the treatment of choice for heart failure.
+Candesartan (Atacand) is approved for heart failure patients to reduce the risk of cardiovascular death and to reduce hospitalizations related to heart failure.